AstroCom Associates have several on-going projects, and are developing solutions for future projects.

 Through the CSA EOADP program, AstroCom is leading application research into providing more robust and transferable iceberg detection tools for SAR.
 This project is done in partnership with C-CORE and the CIS.
 Outcomes will include improved algorithms and a standard implementation.

-Astrocom concluded a research study Canada's IDEaS program, to investigate the effects of gravity waves on ice.
-The study is continuing under the Defence Industrial Reserch Program and will include an on-ice excercise during the Sea Ice Dynamics Experiment (SIDeX) 2019-2020 field program.
+Astrocom concluded a research study Canada's IDEaS program, to investigate the detection of gravity waves under ice.
+The study is continuing under the Defence Industrial Reserch Program and will include an on-ice excercise during ICEX 2020.

 Astrocom is participating in a concept study to design a persistent monitoring system for Canada's north using HALEs and bistatic techniques.
 Astrocom is working with C-CORE, who is funded by Canada's all-domain situational awareness program (ADSA).
 The project is in phase 2, and a complete surveillance concept will be presented to DND by Q1 2020.